ziqin/ShengBTE/README.md

 - `&parameters` namelist:
     - `T` (real, K): temperature to be used in the case of single temperature calculation
     - `T_min`,`T_max`,`T_step` (real, K): the minimum temperature, the maximum temperature and the increment to be used for multiple-temperature calculation.
 T takes the priority if it is present.
+    - `omega_max` (real, rad/ps, default=1.e100): the max angular frequency up to which the anharmonic scattering properties are calculated for limited purposes.
     - `scalebroad` (real, default=1.0): scale parameter for Gaussian smearing.
 The default is theoretically guaranteed to work, but significant speedups can sometimes be achieved by reducing it, with negligible loss of precision.
     - `rmin` (real, nm, default=5.0): minimum radius of nanowires whose thermal conductivity will be computed
     - `rmax` (real, nm, default=505.0): maximum radius of nanowires whose thermal conductivity will be computed